yianan261/Multi_GPU_TRAINING_OPTIMIZATION/README.md

 # Efficient Multi-GPU Gradient Aggregation and Optimization with CUDA Kernels and NCCL
 ## Introduction
-Training machine learning models efficiently across mul- tiple GPUs is a fundamental challenge in high-performance computing and parallel programming.
-In this project, we im- plement an optimized multi-GPU logistic regression training system in CUDA.
-We evaluated and compared different strate- gies, including single-GPU (baseline and optimized), naive multi-GPU, and fused multi-GPU setups.
-Some optimizations include using column-major memory layouts, multi-buffer pipelining, and fused compute-communication kernels using NCCL, inspired by the paper [Optimizing Distributed ML Communication with Fused Computation-Collective Opera- tions](https://arxiv.org/abs/2305.06942).
-Our main goal was to reduce communication- computation bottlenecks and scale performance with increas- ing GPUs and feature sizes.
+Training machine learning models efficiently across multiple GPUs is a fundamental challenge in high-performance computing and parallel programming.
+In this project, we implement an optimized multi-GPU logistic regression training system in CUDA.
+We evaluated and compared different strate gies, including single-GPU (baseline and optimized), naive multi-GPU, and fused multi-GPU setups.
+Some optimizations include using column-major memory layouts, multi-buffer pipelining, and fused compute-communication kernels using NCCL, inspired by the paper [Optimizing Distributed ML Communication with Fused Computation-Collective Opera tions](https://arxiv.org/abs/2305.06942).
+Our main goal was to reduce communication- computation bottlenecks and scale performance with increas ing GPUs and feature sizes.
 To achieve efficient multi- GPU training, we need to optimize both single and multi- GPU inter-device communications.
 Therefore this project also